We are transported back to the 1930s as Mair shares her childhood stories of growing up alongside a canal in South Wales.

 I loved living in a house next to a canal and I loved the lock.
 The water ran all day in the lock and when we had visitors they couldn’t sleep because of the noise but we couldn’t sleep when they turned the water off because we were so used to it.
 When we had visitors my sister and I used to sleep up in the loft.
 They finally turned the water off for good when they decided to finish the canal and then they started cementing it.
 It was horrible and I was really really sad.
 Life around the canal was lovely and the lock was lovely, really lovely.

-The future of the Swansea canal is in the care of Glandwr Cymru The Canal & River Trust in Wales working in partnership with Swansea Canal Society formed in 1981 who are a dedicated group of volunteers who undertake a wide range of tasks on the canal – including weekly maintenance tasks, litter picking, historical talks and canoe hire.
+The future of the Swansea Canal is in the care of Glandwr Cymru (The Canal & River Trust in Wales) working in partnership with Swansea Canal Society formed in 1981.
+They are a dedicated group of volunteers who undertake a wide range of tasks on the canal – including weekly maintenance tasks, litter picking, historical talks and canoe hire.
 Future plans include the dredging of the canal allowing for a trip boat as well as uncovering and restoration of a buried lock at Clydach.

 Map shows restored sections of the Swansea Canal

-Today the remaining canal sections either side of Pontardawe provides a green / blue corridor in an urban landscape connecting Ynysmeudwy to Clydach providing health benefits for walkers, joggers and cyclists whilst enjoying the heritage and wildlife of the canal.
-Built by the Swansea Navigation Company between 1794 – 98, in 2023 the Swansea canal will celebrate its 225th Anniversary.
+Today the remaining canal sections either side of Pontardawe provide a green and blue corridor in an urban landscape.
+They connect Ynysmeudwy to Clydach providing health benefits for walkers, joggers and cyclists who enjoy the heritage and wildlife of the canal.
+Built by the Swansea Navigation Company between 1794 – 98, in 2023 the Swansea Canal will celebrate its 225th Anniversary.

 Last date edited: 31 March 2021